-Having previously rebelled and violated the covenant bond, the psalmist now begs for an intimate connection with God.
+Having previously rebelled and violated the covenant bond, the psalmist now begs for the restoration of his intimate connection with God.

 I will teach transgressors your ways, and sinners shall return to you.

-The psalmist next promises to announce to other sinners the salvation of God.
-Gratitude for having been forgiven becomes active service to others.
-The new life that results from the clean heart and steadfast spirit becomes an outward proclamation of God’s gracious mercy.
-Others will see it and will themselves be converted and return to God.
+The psalmist promises to announce to other sinners the salvation of God.
+Gratitude for having been forgiven becomes active service to others, who will see the new life of the psalmist and be inspired to also return to God.

 For you are not pleased with sacrifices; should I offer a holocaust, you would not accept it.